 Who are the favourites to win the World Cup 2018?

 Germany have the shortest betting odds for the tournament but this may change before it gets underway.
 Brazil aren’t far behind the market leaders and are currently top of the FIFA rankings.
-They’ve been excellent in their qualifying matches and have conceded just twice in their last nine competitive games, hence usurping the Germans at the top of the rankings.
+They’ve been excellent in their qualifying matches and have conceded just twice in their last nine competitive games.
 They scored after just 12 seconds against Australia recently and could be difficult to stop at this tournament.

 Which other teams are in the betting?

 There will be 32 teams playing in the World Cup 2018 spread across 12 different venues and there are a number of sides in with a chance of making it to the final.